TheNoobInventor/lego-ev3-segway/README.md

     ...
 ```

 The next step in the flow chart is to check which Node-RED command state is **"True"**.
-If one of the command states is "True", for instance `'move_forward'`, the `drive_speed` and `steering` values are updated for the main program loop to drive the segway forward by running the command `yield FORWARD`.
+If one of the command states is **"True"**, for instance `'move_forward'`, the `drive_speed` and `steering` values are updated for the main program loop to drive the segway forward by running the command `yield FORWARD`.

-This process is shown in the snippet below where the segway is driven forward for 5 seconds before setting the 'move_forward' command state back to "False".
+This process is shown in the snippet below where the segway is driven forward for `5 seconds` before setting the `'move_forward'` command state back to **"False"**.

 ```
 # MQTT mode